-“Craft beer in general lends itself to food pairings as much or more than wine does,” said Tripp Collins, director of operations for Gadsden’s Back Forty Beer Company, who began promoting the Alabama Gulf Seafood brand on their bottles earlier this year.
+“Craft beer in general lends itself to food pairings as much or more than wine does,” said Tripp Collins, director of operations for Gadsden’s Back Forty Beer Company, who began promoting the Alabama Gulf Seafood brand on their bottles back in 2013.
 “There are so many styles of beer, you can pair craft beer with seafood every day of the week.
 We just happen to make delicious beer that pairs well with the food Alabama Gulf Seafood provides.”

 Next time you’re at a beer-friendly seafood restaurant, or you’re looking to add some extra flavor to a home-cooked meal of Alabama Gulf Seafood, here are some Back Forty and Good People beer pairings from Collins and Sellers:

 Back Forty: “With a light, flaky fish, I would recommend our Fence Post Session Ale.
 It’s light in color, flavor, and in alcohol.
 What that means is it will not overpower the flavor of fish, which is easy to do with seafood.”